webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Unmovable.md

 - Ability/Cost/3
 - Ability/Tier/Mid
 - Ability/Pool/Might
-- Ability/Categories/CURE
+- Ability/Categories/Cure
 ---

 ## Unmovable
+>3+  Might

 You avoid being knocked down, pushed back, or moved against your will as long as you are upright and able to take actions.
 Enabler.